 Distemper in dogs: prevention, symptoms and more 1 min read

-Canine distemper can be passed on by breathing in the virus from an infected dog or environment, or through direct contact with bodily fluids such as nasal discharge or faeces of an infected dog.
+Canine distemper can be passed on by breathing in the virus from a dog or environment (such as a park or street), or through contact with infected and unvaccinated dogs, where the virus is passed on through bodily fluids such as nasal discharge or infected faeces.

 Like kennel cough, distemper is quick and easy to vaccinate against.
 In fact, the distemper vaccine is so effective that the disease is rarely seen in vaccinated dogs.

-With around one in every five infected dogs dying as a result of complications such as pneumonia or problems with the brain – both of which can be caused by a weakened immune system – it’s vital get new puppies vaccinated and to keep them up to date with their annual booster injections.
+With around one in every five infected dogs dying as a result of complications such as pneumonia or neurological symptoms such as problems with the brain – both of which can be caused by a weakened immune system – it’s vital to get new puppies vaccinated and to keep them up to date with their annual booster injections.

 As well as protecting your dog or puppy against this highly contagious and nasty disease, regular vaccination is required by kennels and pet insurers as a condition of cover.